Tax Deductions

 /KB/static/images/tax_help.jpg

-Form 8995 and Form 8995-A are both used to calculate the Qualified Business Income (QBI) deduction, but they serve different purposes and are used by different taxpayers.
+Form 8995 and Form 8995-A are both used to calculate the Qualified Business Income (QBI) deduction under Section 199A of the Internal Revenue Code, but they serve different purposes based on taxpayer complexity and income levels.

 Form 8995: Simplified Computation